MaxDidIt/firetype/README.md

 ### How Can I Define a Text Format And Use It Several Times?

 Instead of duplicating the same format attributes over and over again, you can define a `HardwareTextFormat` object once and set the properties there.
+You can find an implementation of this tutorial at [FiretypeTutorial1.as](https://github.com/MaxDidIt/firetype/blob/master/src/test/flash/de/maxdidit/hardware/font/FiretypeTutorial3.as).

 ```ActionScript
 var textFormatEmphasis:HardwareTextFormat = new HardwareTextFormat();